 - Securely grip ropes provided for handholds while running the rapids.

 - Gripping the ropes on the raft is the only way to ensure you stay on board.
 Factors such as where you sit in the raft in relation to where the waves crash can be a factor, but whitewater rafting can give an unpredictable ride.

 - Falling off a boat into the river, or having your boat capsize is one of the inherent risks associated with whitewater rafting.
 If this happens, you will need the ability to self-rescue by swimming to the boat or to shore.
 If you end up on shore, you will need to traverse a rocky shoreline to rejoin the boat which cannot maneuver upstream.

 - For those participants who have heart conditions or who are very overweight, falling into the river also presents the possibility of a 'cold-water immersion heart attack.'
 This is caused when the person swimming cannot calm his/her breathing within a reasonable amount of time (generally 60 seconds).

 - Traverse and navigate uneven terrain over sand and rocks on hikes and in camp.

-- As we travel down river, we make occasional stops to lead “side hikes” which can be either very short and relatively easy, or much longer, covering significant distances and elevation.
+- As we travel downriver, we make occasional stops to lead 'side hikes' which can be either very short and relatively easy or much longer, covering significant distances and elevation.
 We hike over uneven, rocky, and often steep surfaces.
-These beautiful hikes lead to sparkling streams, pristine pools, green fern glens and ancient American Indian ruins.
-Though all the hikes are not mandatory, when the rafts are tied up in swift current, all guests must get off the rafts and move up the shore a distance.
+These beautiful hikes lead to sparkling streams, pristine pools, green fern glens, and ancient American Indian ruins.
+Though all the hikes are not mandatory, when the rafts are tied up in the swift currents, all guests must get off the rafts and move up the shore a distance.
 Guests cannot be left on the rafts due to safety concerns.
 Reasonable mobility is important.
 If you have questions about your limitations, please call.